Let’s make a quick distinction: maintaining PCI DSS compliance isn’t the same as maintaining the...

 Even if PCI DSS compliance isn’t required for your industry, potential customers may still ask about audits and compliance.
 Therefore, knowing about—and proving—PCI compliance could give your company a competitive advantage in the marketplace and help you close bigger business.

-Position your company for growth by knowing the answers to these seven common PCI compliance questions before customers ask:
+With our PCI Compliance FAQ Guide, you can position your company for growth by knowing the answers to these seven common PCI compliance questions before customers ask:

 1. What is PCI DSS?